sandcassociates/knowledge-base/docs/glossary.md

 ### ITD
 Idaho Transportation Department.
 THe government agency responsible for managing and maintaining the transportation infrastructure in the state of Idaho.
 ITD is one of S&C's primary clients.

+### SWPPP Narrative
+A document standard set by the Idaho Transportation Department that is a prt of a full Storm Water Pollution Prevention Plan.

 ### Path Element
 A component or object used to design a linear or curved trajectory that is essential for creating various design elements such as road alignments.